 Ghost is undoubtedly one of the best blog platforms out there.
 One of its downsides, however, is that it's more difficult to get it up and running due to their technology choices.

-There are three main hosting options for Ghost: you can either use Ghost's own hosting, use a DigitalOcean droplet or use Heroku.
-For this article, I decided to go with the cheapest option: Heroku.
+There are three main hosting options for Ghost: you can either use Ghost's own hosting, which guarantees you high-quality hosting and automatic updates with a high price tag; host it on a DigitalOcean droplet or on Heroku.
+The easiest option (and also the cheapest one) is Heroku.

 Configuring your blog

-After your app finishes its first deploy (should take around two minutes), you'll be redirected to your blog's admin, where you'll be guided on the rest of the setup (naming the blog and creating an admin user).
-At this point, we already have our blog up and running, but with a limitation: we're using a
+After your app finishes its first deployment (can take up to five minutes), you'll be redirected to your blog's dashboard, where you'll be guided on the rest of the setup (naming the blog and creating an admin user).
+At this point, we already have our Ghost blog up and running, but with an annoying limitation: we're using a

 herokuapp.com subdomain.
 Let's see how we can fix it.

 Heroku offers free custom domains once you verify your account.
-This means that if you add a credit card to your heroku account, you'll be able to configure a custom domain for your blog.
-Fortunately, the entire process is free and you won't be billed, but you'll have to take care of what you do from now on.
+This means that if you add a credit card to your Heroku account, you'll be able to configure a custom domain for your blog.
+Don't worry, the entire process is free and you won't be billed.

 PUBLIC_URL variable.
 To do this, scroll back up and click on the Reveal Config Vars button, then find the

-In the Heroku free plan, dynos (the programs that serve your blog) are disabled when there are no requests to your blog, and enabled again on new requests.
-A commonly known hack around this would be to use some uptime checker service that pings your site every 10 minutes to keep it up.
+In the Heroku free plan, dynos (the programs that serve your blog) are temporarily disabled when there are no requests to your blog in a short period of time (around 15 minutes), and enabled again on new requests.
+A commonly known hack around this is to use an uptime checker service that pings your site every ~10 minutes to keep your dyno up.